-In 2015, the SERVIR program adopted a Service Planning approach to ensure that its services help developing countries effectively solve challenges related to agriculture, water management, land use and disaster management (Figure 1).
+In 2015, the SERVIR program adopted a Service Planning approach to ensure that its services help developing countries effectively solve critical challenges related to climate change, food security, land use, weather and natural disasters, water resource management, and beyond (FIGURE 1).
 Building on experiences with the new approach, this Service Planning Toolkit is a resource for SERVIR Hubs as they, with their partners, strive to make an impact in designing, delivering and implementing services.